jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-03-rucksackinator.md

 took 2.813541ms
 ```

+## Part 2

-#### **Part 2:** Instead, group each set of 3 inputs.
+> Instead, group each set of 3 inputs.
 Find the one character that occurs in each of the three lines of each group.
 Score as before.

 This isn't actually *that* much different: